 Combination Products — Verus FDA

-Combination products fail when teams treat them like "just a device" or "just a drug."
-We help you define the Primary Mode of Action (PMOA), align to the lead center, bridge QMS/cGMP obligations, and build an evidence plan that works across components without duplicative chaos.
+Combination products fail when teams treat them like “just a device” or “just a drug.”
+We help you define Primary Mode of Action (PMOA), align to the lead center, bridge QMS/cGMP obligations, and build an evidence and labeling plan that works across components—without duplicative chaos.

 PMOA / Lead Center RFD Strategy QMS ↔ cGMP Bridging Labeling Alignment Human Factors